Bluegrass State Skills Corporation

 Applications for both programs are accepted and considered for approval by the Bluegrass State Skills Corporation Board of Directors at scheduled meetings throughout the year.

-Skills Training Investment Credit (STIC)
+Grant-in-Aid (GIA) Skills Training Investment Credit (STIC)

-Workforce Specialist, Department for Business Development
+Executive Director, Department for Business Development